 The first Communities in Control conference was announced in 2003 with two world leaders in social epidemiology - Len Syme and Lisa Berkman - announced as keynote speakers and the very first Pratt Fellows.

-Organisers hoped for about 300 participants but as word spread, the groundswell of interest grew and the venue was changed three times to cater for what eventually turned out be a crowd of more than 1300 (a level that it has never fallen below since).
+Organisers hoped for about 300 participants but as word spread, the groundswell of interest grew and the venue was changed three times to cater for what eventually turned out be a crowd of more than 1300 (a level that has been sustained most years since).

 Such immense support provided very tangible evidence of the clear need within Australia for a new appreciation that communities (via community groups) must be in charge of their own destinies.